A simple connection from loss flatness to compressed neural representations: From robustness to inputs to compression of representations

-Now we quantify how a network compresses its input volumes via the local volumetric ratio, between the volume of a hypercube of side length $h$ at $\vct{x}$, $H(\vct{x})$, and its image under transformation $f$, $f(H(\vct{x}),\bld{\theta}^*)$:
+To understand how networks compress their representations, we first study how local volumes in input space transform as they pass through the network.
+If a network compresses its inputs, small volumes around input points should contract as they are mapped to feature space.
+We quantify this via the local volumetric ratio, the ratio between the volume of a hypercube of side length $h$ at $\vct{x}$, $H(\vct{x})$, and its image under transformation $f$, $f(H(\vct{x}),\bld{\theta}^*)$.
+By the change of variables formula from multivariate calculus, the infinitesimal volume transformation is characterized by the Jacobian matrix.
+Consider the mapping $f:\mathbb{R}^M \to \mathbb{R}^N$ with $N < M$ and Jacobian $J = \nabla_\vct{x}f \in \mathbb{R}^{N \times M}$.
+The volume scaling factor is: